sprucelabsai/developer.spruce.ai/core-routes.md

-# Core Pages
+# Core Routes

-The following pages are where you can render Skill Views:
+The following routes are where you can render Skill Views:

 -   `calendar_location`
 -   `calendar_settings_org`